 The first phase of the mass tripartite repatriation programma of prisoners of war between India, Pakistan and Bangladesh was completed on Saturday (29 September 1973).

-The first phase of the mass tripartite repatriation programma of prisoners of war between India, Pakistan and Bangladesh was completed on Saturday (29 September 1973).
+Background: The first phase of the mass tripartite repatriation programma of prisoners of war between India, Pakistan and Bangladesh was completed on Saturday (29 September 1973).
 Over two days, 1,688 Pakistan were returned to their country at the border post of Wagah.
 They has spent 21 months in Indian detention camps.
 Among them was a dead baby girl, who International Red Cross officials said had suffocated during the 600-mile (1,000 ks) train journey to the border.
 Seventy-four were military personnel, many of whom were sick and were carried across on stretchers.

 Altogether, 300,000 people will be repatriated to the three countries over the next few months.
 The arrangements were made under an agreement signed in New Delhi in August.
 A second batch of 1,680 will be repatriated next Wednesday and Thursday.